gstanden/orabuntu-lxc/README.md

 Example explanation:

-Create containers with Oracle Enterprise Linux 6.7 OS version.
+Create containers with Oracle Linux 6.7 OS version.
-Create four clones of the seed (oel67) container.
+Create four clones of the seed (ol67) container.
 The clones will be named {ora67c10, ora67c11, ora67c12, ora67c13}.
 Define the domain for cloned containers as "orabuntu-lxc.com".
 Be sure to include backslash before any "." dots.
 Define the nameserver for the "orabuntu-lxc.com" domain to be "stlns01" (FQDN:  "stlns01.orabuntu-lxc.com").
 ```